troch/hocompose/docs/examples/event-subscription.md

 The following example listens to window re-size events. `width` and `height` will be passed down as properties.

-The unsubscribing function returned by `onMount` will be executed when unmounting.
+The unsubscribing function returned by `componentDidMount` will be executed when unmounting.

 ```js
 const windowResize = (model) => {